vandux/bridgetown-gh-pages/src/_posts/2022-01-03-how-to-deploy-bridgetown-to-github-pages.md

 Github is a great place to host your static website.
 Unfortunately Bridgetown does not have good documentation for settting this up.
 The `https://github.com/andrewmcodes/bridgetown-gh-pages-action` has issues.

-First you will need to create a branch for github pages `gh-pages`, push it to origin.

 Configure Github Actions workflow by creating a file at `.github/workflows/deploy.yml` and populating it with this template:

 ```yml